 By Justine

-Easy Crockpot peanut clusters recipe that's perfect during the holidays.
+Our easy Crockpot peanut clusters recipe with almond bark is the perfect dessert during the holiday.
 Cheap, sweet and salty chocolate dessert everyone loves.

 Prep: 10 minutes